yukondude/Scripnix/README.rst

 Installation
 ------------

-Following installation using one of the methods below, you may want to run the ``install-scripnix`` command as the root user to setup the system-wide configuration.
+Following installation using one of the methods below, you may also want to run the ``install-scripnix`` command as the root user to setup the system-wide configuration.
 Any other users that also wish to use Scripnix should also run that command.